Hydra-Chain/node/contrib/USING-GITIAN.md

 Non-codesigners: wait for Windows/OS X detached signatures:

     Once the Windows/OS X builds each have 3 matching signatures, they will be signed with their respective release keys.
-    Detached signatures will then be committed to the LockTrip-detached-sigs repository, which can be combined with the unsigned apps to create signed binaries.
+    Detached signatures will then be committed to the HYDRA-detached-sigs repository, which can be combined with the unsigned apps to create signed binaries.

 Create the signed OS X binary:
 ```Blockchain/contrib/gitian-build.sh --sign -o x --signer signer version```